Consider the following scenario:

 - Select one of the following patient factors: genetics, ethnicity, or behavior.
 Reflect on how the factor you selected might impact diagnosis and prescription of treatment for the patient in the scenario.

-Write a description of how you would diagnose and prescribe treatment for the patient in the scenario.
+Post a description of how you would diagnose and prescribe treatment for the patient in the scenario.
 Then explain how the factor you selected might impact the diagnosis and prescription of treatment for that patient.